Arbinnn/RAGwithLangChain/README.md

 ## Overview

-The project has three Python entry points:
+The project has four Python entry points:

 - `ingestion_pipeline.py` builds the vector database from the documents in `docs/`.
 - `retrieval_pipeline.py` loads the saved vector database and answers a single retrieval query.
 - `history_aware_generation.py` runs an interactive chat loop that rewrites follow-up questions using chat history, retrieves supporting chunks, and generates answers from the retrieved context.
+- `retreival_methods.py` is a retrieval playground script for comparing retrieval strategies and tuning search parameters.

 ## What each file does